 • Avoid making payments through a site navigated to from a QR code.
 Instead, manually enter a known and trusted URL to complete the payment.

-I can’t tell you how many times a week I get a text message and/or an email from a credit card company or bank that I actually do business with but it’s not really them contacting me.
-Even though the number or email address looks like it is but when I hover over the URL I see it’s a total scam.
+I can’t tell you how many times a week I get a text message and/or an email from a credit card company or bank that I actually do business with but … it’s not really them contacting me.
+The phone number or email address looks like it is legitimate but when I hover over the URL, I can see it’s a total scam.
 I consider myself very savvy and I’ve come close falling for it.
-My wife almost did too last year and wrote about it here.
+My wife almost did too and wrote about it here.

 So the purpose of this tip is not to scare you from using QR codes because they’re great.
 But be more conscious and cautious about them and don’t input any personal information or credit cards unless you know it’s safe to do so.